Malosco

-Malosco (Malós-c in local dialect) is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 54 km north of Trento.
+Malosco (Malós-c in local dialect) was a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 54 km north of Trento.
+On 1 January 2020, it was merged with the municipalities of Castelfondo and Fondo to create the comune of Borgo d'Anaunia.

 History

 Malosco was occupied in ancient times, testament to the abundance of Roman coins and other artifacts unearthed in the area and it had an important status among the nobility.
 The parish church of Saint Tecla in the main town dates back to 1228.
 Casa Nesler is decorated with a fresco and the coat-of-arms of the Guarienti family, prominent in the area, and is dated to 1576.
 Numerous other old noble houses are located in the main town.
 The area that is now Malosco, Ronzone, Sejo and Sarnonico was approved by Charter by Cardinal Ludovico Madruzzo, Prince-Bishop of the Bishopric of Trento.

 In 2003, Malosco was the meeting site of an international group of scholars of children's and family services that developed a plan for comparative international research on child and family community based centers.